-1.1 This practice covers the conversion tables and equations for converting kinematic viscosity in mm2/s at any temperature to Saybolt Universal viscosity in Saybolt Universal seconds (SUS) at the same temperature and for converting kinematic viscosity in mm2/s at 122 and 210 °F (50 and 98.9 °C) to Saybolt Furol viscosity in Saybolt Furol seconds (SFS) at the same temperatures.
+1.1 This practice covers the conversion tables and equations for converting kinematic viscosity in mm2/s at any temperature to Saybolt Universal viscosity in Saybolt Universal seconds (SUS) at the same temperature and for converting kinematic viscosity in mm2/s at 122 °F and 210 °F (50 °C and 98.9 °C) to Saybolt Furol viscosity in Saybolt Furol seconds (SFS) at the same temperatures.
 Kinematic viscosity values are based on water being 1.0034 mm2/s (cSt) at 68 °F (20 °C).

-Note 1—A fundamental and preferred method for measuring kinematic viscosity is by use of kinematic viscometers as outlined in Test Method D445.
+Note 1: The equations in were originally empirically derived using data from both and the Saybolt viscometer method.
+Therefore, it is conceivable that an error could result if the kinematic viscosities used are not bias-corrected to results.
 It is recommended that kinematic viscosity be reported in millimetres squared per second, instead of Saybolt Universal Seconds (SUS) or Saybolt Furol Seconds (SFS).
 This method is being retained for the purpose of calculation of kinematic viscosities from SUS and SFS data that appear in past literature.
 One millimetre squared per second (mm2/s) equals one centistoke (cSt), which is another unit commonly found in older literature.